kiju-choi/BSMS303-poster-proposal-proof-of-concept-/README.md

 3. **Population-level readout:** CRISPR screens give bulk effect sizes — per-cell resolution (CROP-seq) is needed for true trajectory-resolved analysis
 4. **Temporal resolution matters more than anything else:** 3 timepoints (kidney) produce near-identity matrices that limit the entire downstream analysis

-These are not minor caveats — they define what this framework can and cannot claim.
+These are not minor caveats; they define what this framework can and cannot claim.
 The natural next step is CROP-seq integration, where per-cell perturbation identity lives on the trajectory directly.

 ## References